-Fortunately for millions of Americans a second round of stimulus checks are on the way.
+Fortunately for millions of Americans another round of stimulus checks are on the way.
 Before you get the direct deposit or check you should have a plan of what to do with these funds.
 Below we detail the best way to spend your stimulus check.

 What are the best ways to spend your stimulus check?

-Now that you have a better idea of just how much you will receive for the second round of stimulus checks, you need to plan what to do with the funds.
+Now that you have an idea of just how much you will receive for the second round of stimulus checks, you need to plan what to do with the funds.
 Below we detail the best ways to spend your stimulus check.

 Pay Down Debt